 During new student orientation, students register for elective courses offered by the Academic Departments at Landmark College.
 All courses incorporate an understanding of learning differences and executive function into their course design.

-All visiting students are assigned an academic advisor they meet with on a weekly basis.
+All visiting students are assigned an academic advisor with whom they meet on a weekly basis.
 The academic advisor provides support around issues of time management, organization, and work completion.